-• Entries are not limited to Australian figures.
-They can include local, national and global political leaders, activists, political parties, or governments who have influenced the development of democracy.
+Content: Entries are not limited to Australian democracy.
+They can include local, national and global events, places or people.

 Other Special Requirements: Use or reference of the MoAD collection is encouraged, including the building and its collection, MoAD website and online resources.